cedaro/better-internal-link-search/README.md

 ## Shortcuts ##

-Type 'home' or 'siteurl' in the search field and quickly get links to those locations.
+Type `home` or `siteurl` in the search field and quickly get links to those locations.
 Additional shortcuts can be added with a little bit of code in your functions.php, so if you find yourself linking to a particular URL over and over again, add a shortcut and save yourself some time!

-If you don't remember which shortcuts have been registered, type 'shortcuts' to list them all.
+If you don't remember which shortcuts have been registered, type `shortcuts` to list them all.

 ## Search Modifiers ##